 Yulu Pan

-I'm a second year Master's student at the University of North Carolina at Chapel Hill in the Department of Computer Science.
+I'm a PhD student at the University of North Carolina at Chapel Hill in the Department of Computer Science.

-I'm currently working with Prof. Gedas Bertasius on fine-grained skill analysis and AI for sports.
+I'm currently working with Prof. Gedas Bertasius on AI for sports, fine-grained skill analysis and video understanding.
 I'm also a research assistant at Zylka lab on developing computer vision models for spontaneous pain measurement from mouse.

-I graduated May 2023 from UNC with a B.S. in Computer Science and a B.A. in Mathematics.
+Previously, I graduated from UNC in May 2023 with a B.S. in Computer Science and a B.A. in Mathematics, and received M.S. in Computer Science in May 2025.
 I worked with Prof. Roni Sengupta on computer vision during my undergraduate studies.

 Email / CV / Google Scholar / Github / LinkedIn